Parsa-Rajabi/BUS-160/docs/home.md

 # Course Schedule

 All course slides are password protected.
-Visit course info page on D2L Brightspaec (left navigation bar) to get the password.
+Visit course info page on D2L Brightspace (left navigation bar) to get the password.

 *Note: The course schedule is subject to change.
 Please check back regularly for updates.*